Triangles

 In this chapter we explore how to form models out of triangles and render them in a 3D scene.
 By its end, you'll be able to answer the following questions:

-For the next several chapters we will continue to focus on describing a model's shape.
-As we move into the third dimension, you will naturally feel a strong desire to add shading.
-However, we need to explore shape a bit more before adding light sources.
+These initial chapters focus on describing a model's shape.
+As we move into the third dimension, we will naturally feel a strong desire to add illumination and shading to communicate a shape's depth and orientation.
+However, we're not yet ready.
+Shape comes first.

 Sequenced Triangles →